everram/langSchema-enhanced/README.md

 Useful for parsing outputs that are in a binary format, i.e., `true` or `false`.

 ### Categorize Parser
-It assists in parsing outputs
+It assists in parsing outputs that can be categorized into a